Cenderawasih Bay: History

 The Dutch name of the bay was after the frigate De Geelvink with which Jacob Weyland sailed through the bay in 1705.
-The Dutch frigate was named after Geelvinck family.
+The Dutch frigate was named after the Geelvinck family.

 The Tidore Sultanate had tributary ties with the region.
-Seafarers from the area used to regularly pay homage to the sultan.
+Seafarers from the area used to pay homage to the sultan regularly.

 Marine National park

 Wooden spatula from Cenderawasih Bay (previously Geelvink Bay).

 Teluk Cenderawasih National Park is located in the Teluk Cenderawasih.

-In the Cenderawasih Bay extensive coral reefs exists.
+In the Cenderawasih Bay, extensive coral reefs exist.
 Parts of the area have been declared a protected marine reserve of 1.5 million hectares, the largest natural park in Southeast Asia.

 The western part of the bay was declared a marine national park in 2002.
 The Wondiwoi/Wandammen Natural Reserve of 730 km2 protects the great biodiversity of the Wandammen Peninsula.

 Islands

-In the bay is the archipelago known as the Biak Islands (also called the Schouten Islands, or Geelvink Islands), comprising Biak, the Padaido Islands, Supiori and Numfor (Numfoor).
-Further south in the bay is the 140 kilometer long island of Yapen (Japen).
-Smaller islands in the bay are Mios Num (Pulau Num), Rumberpon, Waar (or Meoswaar), Roon and Kurudu.
+In the bay is the archipelago known as the Biak Islands (also called the Schouten Islands, or Geelvink Islands), comprising Biak, the Padaido Islands, Supiori, and Numfor (Numfoor).
+Further south in the bay is the 140-kilometer-long island of Yapen (Japen).
+Smaller islands in the bay are Mios Num (Pulau Num), Rumberpon, Waar (or Meoswaar), Roon, and Kurudu.

-The Mapia Islands lie to the north, and south of Palau.
+The Mapia Islands lie to the north and south of Palau.